To keep you alive and thriving, your body is constantly trying to solve a complex, multi-factorial nutrition puzzle that’s always changing.

 - we eat more when our diet provides less protein and a mixture of energy from fat and carbs (red zone).

 The image below was taken from The Geometric Framework for Nutrition (2007) and shows how all living organisms constantly work to balance protein vs energy.
-As a result, we consume various foods to get the nutrients we require.
+As a result, we consume various foods to get the required nutrients.
 This manifests as different cravings for different foods at different times.

 We can use their findings to show that:

 - If you start the day with a breakfast that provides a lower amount of protein, you’ll be prone to craving something with more of it later on.
-This might lead you to eat more calories overall until you satisfy your body’s demand.
+This might lead you to eat more calories until you satisfy your body’s demands.